Coping with Grief

 To order flowers or share a favorite memory, please visit www.LauckFuneralHome.com.
 Services and care were provided by Lauck & Veldhof Funeral & Cremation Services.

-in memory of Robert "Smokey" L. McElyea, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Robert "Smokey" L. McElyea, please visit our floral store.